ElizabethHolmes/Analysis_of_molecular_variance/README.md

 Analysis_of_molecular_variance requires Python.

 ## Usage
-Analysis_of_molecular_variance takes as its input a tab-delimited text file comprising a list of samples, with the leftmost column containing the population name for each sample (e.g. the country from which the sample was derived).
+Analysis_of_molecular_variance takes as its input a tab-delimited text file, such as the 'bacterial_populations.txt' file provided, comprising a list of samples, with the leftmost column containing the population name for each sample (e.g. the country from which the sample was derived).
 There can be any number of different populations.
 The remaining columns, of which there may be any number, contain assignments for categorical characteristics of the sample (e.g. MLST allele numbers).
-So an input file might look like:
+The example input file provided, 'bacterial_populations.txt', looks like this:

  | | | |
 --- | --- | --- | ---